romilly/start-apl/manuscript/Chapter2.md

 1000
 ~~~~~~~~

 Times reduction calculates the product of a vector.
-Sometimes that's useful.

 Suppose you have a box of size 2 cm by 3 cm by 6 cm.
 What is its volume?

 ~~~~~~~~